huynguyenbao/Ray-Tracing-1W/README.md

 ![alt text](/image/finalResult.jpg "")

-This project is implemented based on the web-book [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html).
+This project is implemented based on the web-book [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)'s instruction.

-Only sphere objects are supported in the implementation.
+Only sphere is supported in the implementation.
 There are 3 types of materials in the project: *Lambertian*, *Metal* and *Dieletric*.

 ![alt text](/image/Materials.jpg "")